vito8916/supabase-nextjs-starter-template/README.md

 # SupaNext Starter Kit 2

+WARNIG: THIS REPO IS UNDER MANINTENANCE IN ORDER TO GIVE YOU A BETTER AND PRODUCTION GRADE STARTER KIT.
+THANKS.

 Welcome to SupaNext kit 2!
 This documentation will help you understand the project structure, components, and how to use them effectively.

 ## Overview